LaserQueue/LaserQueue/plugins/plugins.md

 * `queue` - The current `laserqueue.Queue` object
 * `sessions` - The currect `sidhandler.SIDCache` object
 * `sockets` - The current `main.Sockets` object
-* `reg` - The current `wireutils.Registry` object.
+* `registry` - The current `wireutils.Registry` object.
 Changes you make to this object will not be reflected elsewhere.

 #### `"socket"`
 This allows you to register commands for incoming socket data.